 Public and private actors are showing great interest in green trade topics.
 The urgency of environmental challenges is driving a re-think of our production and consumption networks.
-Stakeholders recognise that supply chain sustainability is gathering mainstream attention, that the circular economy needs to be delivered across value chains, and that trade and climate topics are increasingly intersecting.
+Supply chain sustainability is gathering mainstream attention, the circular economy needs to be delivered across value chains, while trade and climate topics are increasingly intersecting.

 There is a need to identify practical ways trade can support the transition to a greener global economy.

 The Forum has an established green trade public-private community to unpack these issues.
 We provide value to stakeholders by: